As engineers and manufacturers; we love to measure things, right?

 Use this program to create a baseline, if nothing else.

 This is square one.
-This is the ABC, 1-2-3, Do-Re-Mi program of campaign tracking.
+This is the ABC, 1-2-3, Do-Re-Mi program of results-tracking in marketing.
 It may not look very artsy and navigating its many options may take some getting used to, but it is a cornerstone of integrated data that no company can afford to pass by.

 2. TRACKABLE CALLS-TO-ACTION